solo-io/supergloo/docs/content/setup/_index.md

 Your actual context names will likely be different.

 * `mgmt-cluster-context`
-    - kubeconfig context pointing to a cluster where we will install and operate Service Mesh Hub
+    - kubeconfig context pointing to a cluster where we will install and operate Gloo Mesh
 * `remote-cluster-context`
-    - kubeconfig context pointing to a cluster where we will install and manage a service mesh using Service Mesh Hub
+    - kubeconfig context pointing to a cluster where we will install and manage a service mesh using Gloo Mesh

 To verify you're running the following commands in the correct context, run: